 I tried to log in to my Vanguard account last week to see when my tax forms would be available, but this time the authentication code never came.
 I clicked on the resend link, but the code still didn’t come.
 Meanwhile, authentication codes from other places came to my Google Voice number just fine.
 So I knew the problem had to do with Vanguard, not Google Voice or my phone.

-Vanguard had an option to resend the authentication code by an automated voice call.
+Vanguard had the option to resend the authentication code by an automated voice call.
 When I chose that option, the voice call came, and I was able to get the authentication code from the voice call and log in that way.
 Phew!

 Voice Call